asiomchen/mldd23_project1/README.md

     `python train_clf.py`

-Be sure to provide the path to the dataset file (prepared as explained above) using the -d flag.
+Be sure to provide the path to the dataset file (prepared as explained above) using the -d (--data_path) flag.
 Other parameters are optional and can be set using the command line arguments.
 ```
 --data_path DATA_PATH, -d DATA_PATH